Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

 \subsection{A single flat channel}

-The first model we investigate is a flat chain composed of $N=4$ configurations with overlaps between them determined by the parameter $s= 1/\sqrt{5}$.
-This choice of $s$ was shown in Ref. \cite{be19c} to give a good compromise between accuracy and computational effort.
-The channel is the topmost one depicted in Fig. \ref{configs}.
+The first model we investigate is a flat chain composed of $N=4$ configurations with overlaps between them set to $\Delta q/s = \sqrt{5}$.
+This choice was shown in Ref. \cite{be19c} to give a good compromise between accuracy and computational effort.
+The channel is depicted as ``A" in Fig. \ref{configs}.
 The states indicated by black circles are the ones included in the $N=4$ model.
 We will also examine the same model with 7 states; the added states are shown as the red circles.
+For the 7-state model $\Delta q$ is reduced by a factor of 2 while $s$ remains fixed.

 The diagonal energies of the GCM states $E_K$ are taken to be $E_K = 5/4$ and the strengths of the absorption at the ends are $\gamma = 1$.
-With these parameters the overlap between neighboring states is fairly small, $\bfN_{i,i+1} = 0.28$.
+With these parameters the overlap between neighboring states is fairly small, $\bfN_{k,k+1} = 0.28$.
 The resulting transmission factor $T(E)$ calculated by Eq. (\ref{datta}) is shown in Fig. \ref{4vs7} as the black solid line.